widelands/widelands/doc/sphinx/source/wlrichtext.rst

 Using the convenience functions will also result in cleaner code when including translation markup (the ``_[[Some text]]`` or ``_"Some text"`` function).

-A code example how to use the convenience functions and the attributes is given in the documentation for the :ref:`richtext convenience functions <lua_formatting_example>`
+A code example how to use the convenience functions and their attributes is given in the documentation for the :ref:`richtext convenience functions <lua_formatting_example>`.

 :ref:`Return to index<richtext.lua>`